chargebyte/chargebyte-docs/README.rst

 Contributing
 ------------

+If you would like to contribute to the documentation, please fork the repository and create a pull request with your changes.
 Please keep changes aligned with the existing repository structure and writing style:

 - Documentation sources belong in `docs/source`.
 - Images belong in `docs/source/_static/images`.